dell/omnia/docs/source/InstallationGuides/BuildingClusters/Authentication.rst

 **Setting up Passwordless SSH for FreeIPA**

-Once user accounts are created, admins can enable passwordless SSH for users to run HPC jobs.
+Once user accounts are created, admins can enable passwordless SSH for users to run HPC jobs on the cluster nodes.

+.. note:: Once user accounts are created on FreeIPA, use the accounts to login to the target nodes to reset the password and create a corresponding home directory.

 To customize your setup of passwordless ssh, input parameters in ``input/passwordless_ssh_config.yml``